Show this page for printing or as short info (with end time)

 Tutorials offered: Beginners level tutorial and a machine-learning methods related tutorial.

-Beginner level tutorial: In this tutorial, participants will get individual remote access to the BrainScaleS-2 platform.
-They will learn how to program the system, explore its analog properties and create spiking neural networks that learn to solve user-defined tasks.
+Beginner level tutorial (bio-inspired modelling): In this tutorial, participants will get individual remote access to the BrainScaleS-2 platform.
+They will learn how to program the system, explore its analog properties and configure complex neuron models.
+First, we will explore the dynamics of a leaky integrate-and-fire neuron on BrainScaleS-2, followed by the more complex adaptive exponential integrate-and-fire (AdEx) model.
+Then, we will introduce multi-compartment neuron models on BrainScaleS-2.
+Finally, we end our session by explaining how custom plasticity rules can be implemented on BrainScaleS-2.
 The session will be suitable for building basic knowledge about neuromorphic processors and analog computing as well as for kickstarting complex scientific research on BrainScaleS-2.

 Machine learning methods related tutorial: Recent advances in machine learning with neural networks require an increasing energy budget.
-Neuromorphic hardware platforms, such as the BrainScaleS-2 (BSS-2) system, aim to offer accelerated energy-efficient computing solutions through analog computation.
+Neuromorphic hardware platforms, such as the BrainScaleS-2 (BSS-2) system, aim to offer accelerated energy-efficient AI through analog computation by adopting event-based computing principles from biology.
 However, scalable training of spiking neural networks (SNNs) on an analog substrate remains challenging.
-Our jaxsnn software framework (based on JAX) enables data-efficient event-based gradient computation, tailored for optimizing networks on hardware operating on event data.
-In this hands-on tutorial, participants will first learn how to use jaxsnn on BrainScaleS for implementing “Spiking Heidelberg Digits” (SHD) spoken digit classification with a spiking neuronal network on the BSS-2 system.
+We have developed a PyTorch-based machine learning-friendly framework for optimizing and partitioning SNNs on our analog hardware.
+In this hands-on tutorial, participants will learn how to train SNNs on BSS-2 using hxtorch.snn on a single neuron example and the YinYang dataset.
+We will also explain and showcase the process of partitioning larger-than-substrate networks onto multiple single-chips using the MNIST benchmark.

 10:57